Oofles/rsac21-ransom/LAB_FILES/response.md

 Event view shows all logs cleared.
 So you can't get the command line activity from here.
 Before you do anyting else, let's check some logs.
 Normally you would pull the logs with a forensic script, but in this lab environment just take a look.
 1. Launch event viewer. `eventvwr`
 2. Suprise they are all cleared.
-But go check out the following logs.
-Microsoft>Windows>TerminalServices-*  As you look around you will see information logged from your still active RDP session.
+But go check out the following logs. **Application and Services Logs>Microsoft>Windows>TerminalServices-LocalSessionManager**  As you look around you will see information logged from your still active RDP session.
 If you disconnected this is where a disconnection event would occur revealing the remote IP.
 3. Exit event viewer.
 4. In the administrative command prompt make a investigation directory and move the firewall logs from system32 into that directory.
 ```